 - Mix around so that the salad is well covered with dressing.

 - Using a large serving plate, tumble rocket leaves, fennel and courgette ribbons on to plate.

 - Layer citrus fruit between fennel and courgette ribbons.

 - To serve, scatter toasted pine nuts and fennel fronds.

-- Can omit pine nuts if you wish to have nut-free salad or have less than 15 in the recipe for Low FODMAP friendly.
+- You can omit pine nuts if you wish to have a nut-free salad or have less than 15 in the recipe for Low FODMAP friendly

 Disclaimer: This site contains affiliate links to products.
 We may receive a commission for purchases made through these links at no additional cost to you.